 Cast: Tom Cruise, Raymond J. Barry, Caroline Kava

 Plot: The true story of Ron Kovic, a patriotic, all-American small town athlete who shocks his family by enlisting with the Marines to fight in the Vietnam War.

 Awards: Won 2 Oscars – Best Director, Best Film Editing.
 Nom. for 6 Oscars – Best Picture, Best Leading Actor, Best Adapted Screenplay, Best Cinematography, Best Sound, Best Original Score; Nom. for Golden Bear (Berlinale)

 First Published: 31 Oct 2014

 I think most, maybe all, would agree that director Oliver Stone is now way past his prime.
-Perhaps his last decent picture was the biopic Nixon (1995).
+Perhaps his last decent pictures were Nixon (1995) and Any Given Sunday (1999).
 He is one of a few well-regarded filmmakers working today who desperately needs a comeback movie, something that is a reminder of the precocious talent that he was in the late 1980s and early 1990s.